I Bought a Vampire Motorcycle: Production

+Filming took place in Birmingham, England.
 I Bought a Vampire Motorcycle was written and produced by two former Central Television film editors who developed the idea for the film following a screening of Sam Raimi's film The Evil Dead.
 Director Dirk Campbell stated that he "wanted the film to have the look of a serious horror movie, a dark gritty realistic look that used the decaying back streets of Birmingham, so there's nothing that jumps out at you to tell you it's a comedy".
-Coincidentally, three of the major cast members - Neil Morrissey, Michael Elphick and David Daker were from Central's comedy-drama series Boon, whose major premise also revolved around motorcycles.

 Release

+I Bought a Vampire Motorcycle was released theatrical in the United Kingdom during July 1990; the film had low box office returns and grossed only £19,193 in its opening week.